 Altogether, the free version of Sophos Home, featuring a user-friendly cloud-based dashboard, is a solid antivirus program that offers more than adequate security.

 Intuitive cloud-based web interface

-The only thing we really disliked about AVG was its support since the division between paying and non-paying users is made painfully clear as the latter aren't afforded any means for getting in touch with the developer's support staff.
-Making matters worse, even with a Premium subscription, we waited more than a week for an answer to our written query.
+The only thing we disliked about AVG was its support since the division between paying and non-paying users is made painfully clear: Free users don't have any way to contact the developer's support staff.
+Making matters worse, even with a Premium subscription, we waited more than a week for an answer to our question.

-Apart from that, the free version is solid, providing access to a range of different scans, real-time protection against viruses, ransomware, and other types of malware, and an email shield as well.
-Additional tools, such as webcam or online-banking protection are behind paywalls.
+Apart from that, the free version is solid and provides access to a range of different scans.
+Free users also get real-time protection against viruses, ransomware, and other types of malware, along with an email shield.
+Unfortunately, there are paywalls for other features like webcam or online banking protection.

 AVG offers free protection to Windows and smartphone users.

 AVG's smartphone app is free, however, you will have to put up with ads.
-Alongside scans and real-time protection, non-paying users can utilize the app's data shredder to permanently delete folders or files, as well as its photo vault, in which you can store sensitive images.
-Some of the app's anti-theft tools are offered at no charge, whereas a few, like the camera trap, are only available to paid subscribers.
+In addition to scans and real-time protection, free users can utilize the app's data shredder to permanently delete folders or files, as well as its photo vault, in which you can store sensitive images.
+Some of the app's anti-theft tools are offered at no charge, whereas a few, like the camera trap, are only available to paying subscribers.